LeBron James: 2004–2008: Rise to superstardom

-In February of the 2007–2008 season, James was named All-Star Game MVP for the second time behind a 27-point, 8-rebound, and 9-assist performance.
-On March 21, he moved past Brad Daugherty as the Cavaliers' all-time leading scorer in a game against the Raptors, doing so in over 100 less games than Daugherty.
-His 30 points per game were also the highest in the league, marking his first scoring title.
+On December 11, 2007, James came off the bench for the first time in his career; he chose to enter the game at the same time as teammate Anderson Varejão, who had been involved in a pay dispute with Cavaliers management, in order to prevent booing from fans.
+James would not come off the bench again for another 15 years.
+In February of the 2007–2008 season, James was named All-Star Game MVP for the second time behind a 27-point, eight-rebound, and nine-assist performance.
+On March 21, he moved past Brad Daugherty as the Cavaliers' all-time leading scorer in a game against the Toronto Raptors, doing so in over 100 fewer games than Daugherty.
+James' 30 points per game were also the highest in the league, marking his first scoring title.
 Despite his individual accomplishments, Cleveland's record fell from the year before to 45–37.
 Seeded fourth in the East entering the playoffs, the Cavaliers defeated the Wizards in the first round for the third consecutive season before being eliminated in seven games by the eventual-champion Boston Celtics in the next round.
 During the decisive seventh game in Boston, James scored 45 points and Paul Pierce scored 41 in a game the Associated Press described as a "shootout".